-Linda graduated from Antioch University of Seattle and has an agency affiliated license and a CDPT.
-She also has over 60 credits focused on Multicultural Competency.
-Additionally, she holds a certificate for drug and alcohol interventions and prevention.
-In April 2019 Linda will have an additional certificate in Play Therapy at Antioch University.
+Linda graduated from Antioch University of Seattle and has an Agency Affiliated License and CDPT.
+She also has over 60 credits focused on Multicultural Competency as well as holds a certificate for Drug and Alcohol interventions and prevention.
+In April 2019 Linda will have an additional certificate in Play Therapy from Antioch University.

 LMHCA 60897323, CDPT CO60270582

 Nina is currently working towards her Masters of Arts Degree in Marriage and Family Therapy with a specialization in Military Family Therapy from Northcentral University.
 She received her Bachelor of Arts Degree from the University of Oregon in 1987.